Green around the gills? Why nausea happens when your dose increases

 Strategies that may help during dose increases

-Several habits can reduce nausea while your body adapts.
+SlimrChat members have found several habits that may reduce nausea while your body adapts.

 Eat smaller meals